Ka Leo o ka Uluau welcomes storytellers from the community who share:

 Henani Enos – Listen Here!

 Henani Enos is a kupa of Kauaʻi, the moku of Koʻolau, in the ahupuaʻa of Anahola.
 His parents are Alroy Enos & Lehua Awai.
 Henani’s family names are Kahanu, Nāmāhoe, Kaʻaeʻa, Poepoe, and Awai, and his family roots are in Anahola, Haleʻiwa, Papakōlea, Lahaina, Waipiʻo, and Keaukaha.
-After graduating from Kapaʻa High School Henani furthered his studies at UH Mānoa, BYU-Hawaiʻi, and UH Hilo, earning degrees in Business Management, Fine Art, Computer Art, and Hawaiian Language and Indigenous Education.
+After graduating from Kapaʻa High School Henani furthered his studies at UH Mānoa, BYU-Hawaiʻi, and the University of Hawaiʻi at Hilo, earning degrees in Business Management, Fine Art, Computer Art, and Hawaiian Language and Indigenous Education.
 Henani teaches math, science and traditional wayfinding at Ke Kula ʻO Nāwahīokalaniʻōpuʻu Public Charter School in Keaʻau.
 He also teaches Hawaiian studies courses through Hawaiian language as a Lecturer at Ka Haka ʻUla O Keʻelikōlani Hawaiian Language College at UH Hilo.
 He has been a member of the Polynesian Voyaging Society for the past 20 years.
 Henani’s hobbies include drawing, painting, fishing, sailing, and replicating and teaching traditional Hawaiian hana noʻeau to keep our culture alive and our next generation interested in all things Hawaiian.

 Season II, Episode 8 – July 28, 2022 ~ Hilo moon phase of the malama of Māhoemua (a.k.a.
 Hilinaehu)